ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.it-it.md

 #### Advanced parameters

-We do not currently support PostgreSQL advanced parameters.
+You can customize your PostgreSQL further through the use of advanced parameters.
+See the [Advanced parameters references documentation](https://docs.ovh.com/gb/en/publiccloud/databases/postgresql/advanced-parameters-references/) for more information about which ones are supported.

 #### Backups